larpchronicles/rules/rules-topics/12_production-skills.md

 ## Producing Items
->Production items are ranked from I-X. It takes as many raw materials ranks to make a single item equal to the production item's tier.
+>Production items are set in Tiers from I-X. It takes as many raw materials ranks to make a single item equal to the production item's tier.
 But wait!
 Production items are ranked I-X and raw materials are only ranked I-V, and then X; how do I get VI-IX raw materials?
 The answer to that is to combine the I-V raw materials to equal the tier of the production item that you are making.
 >
 >Examples:
 >